-9 Best Sprint and Marathon Movies on Netflix (August 2024)
+7 Best Sprint and Marathon Movies and Shows on Netflix (September 2025)

 Running is one of humanity’s critical survival skills.
 Without it, we would not have survived the attention of predators seeking to kill us throughout history.
 However, its role within modern society has transformed into a high-octane sport that rewards winners with unprecedented glory.
 A prime example of this is witnessed through the achievements of the great sprinters and marathon runners who defy all expectations to push themselves beyond their limits.
 Thus, to bring more attention to their exploits and epic narratives, here are the best movies about running available on Netflix.